elazarg/bilang/README.md

-# BiLang: A Domain-Specific Language for Game-Theoretically Analyzed Blockchain-Based Games
+# Vegas: A Domain-Specific Language for Game-Theoretically Analyzed Blockchain-Based Games

-BiLang is a research tool that provides a unified language for specifying multi-party games with economic incentives, automatic translation to game-theoretic models, and smart contract generation.
+Vegas is a research tool that provides a unified language for specifying multi-party games with economic incentives, automatic translation to game-theoretic models, and smart contract generation.

 ## Overview

-BiLang allows you to specify strategic interactions between multiple parties, including:
+Vegas allows you to specify strategic interactions between multiple parties, including:
 - Players joining with deposits
 - Sequential and simultaneous moves
 - Hidden information and reveal mechanisms
 - Conditional payouts based on player actions

-From a single BiLang specification, the tool generates:
+From a single Vegas specification, the tool generates:
 - **Extensive form games** (Gambit EFG format) for game-theoretic analysis
 - **Solidity smart contracts** for blockchain deployment